Winnebago County Court Records

 Searching Probate Records

-Individuals can check whether a will has been filed or an estate proceeding has been opened by searching the decedent’s name on WCCA.
-Probate cases are categorized distinctly, making them identifiable in search results.
+To check whether a will has been filed or an estate proceeding has been opened, search the decedent's name on WCCA.
+Probate cases are categorized distinctly, making them easy to identify in search results.
 For copies of specific probate documents, contact the Register in Probate office or submit a written request using the standard records request form with the applicable fees.

 Statewide probate forms and guardianship forms are available through the Wisconsin Court System website.
 These standardized forms are required by all circuit courts in Wisconsin.